vander115/programming-techniques/README.md

 ## 🛠️ Tools

-Technologies that I used to develop this app
+Tools used in the development of this project/discipline.

 <div align="left">
   <div style="display: inline_block"><br>